 View from Stone Hill – climb the Stone Hill nearby for a panoramic view of Sorong city, beaches and sunsets from the top.
 This hill dotted with Dutch colonial houses can see as far as the Crocodile Island.

 Tugu Arfak – a war memorial to the Japanese.
 The complex has an obelisk, a bronze Shinto deity and memorial plaques.

 Watch birds of paradise – the famous endemic birds of the Papua can be seen by taking a boat to Batanta Island (about 3-4 hours).
 You may also stay overnight at Waigeo or Sawinggrai in a tent or local huts while catching a glimpse of these birds.

 Sample some of the local unique West Papua cuisine, which is diverse yet somewhat similar to other parts of Indonesia.
 Go for the food at stalls around Sorong and eat food like Bakso, Pangsit Solo and Es Teler.

 Where to stay

-In Sorong you will find upmarket hotels to some sparse choices of budget places.
+In Sorong you will find some good value and high quality hotels, like the popular Swiss-belhotel Sorong * to some sparse choices of budget places.
 If you head out to Raja Ampat quickly then it will be better to stay out there where you can choose from many dive resorts of homestays.

 How to get there